markandgo/autoEaseFactor/README.md

 you, so you just need to choose either "Again" or "Good" on any given card.

-The YesOrNo.py addon changes your options to Pass/Fail to help streamline your self evaluation, similar to low-key Anki and the add-on by ja dark.
+The YesOrNo.py addon changes your options to Pass/Fail to help streamline your self evaluation, similar to low-key Anki and ja dark's work that inspired it.

 I suggest that you use the YesOrNo addon and that you disable *Show next review time above answer buttons* in Tools > Preferences...